dnezan/human-detection-HOG-NN/README.md

 ### Compute HOG Features
 To be implemented

 L2 norm is used for block normalization.
-If v is the non-normalized vector containing all histograms in a given block,
+If v is the non-normalized vector containing all histograms in a given block, and e is machine epsilon
 ![l2](https://github.com/dnezan/human-detection-HOG-NN/blob/master/working_files/readme/norm_f2.svg)